 Here’s what you should know about conventional cotton:

-- Sprayed herbicides and pesticides move around, and found now at both poles and across the world’s oceans.
-They do not degenerate and will remain in the soil, air and water for very long periods of time
+- Sprayed herbicides and pesticides move around.
+Residues can be found now at both poles of the Earth and across the world’s oceans.
+Many do not degenerate and will remain in the soil, air and water for very long periods of time;

 The World Health Organisation (WHO) estimates that at least 3 million people are poisoned by pesticides every year.